dsl-logo

 Whatever your plans, the key thing here is understanding your options from the start, and making sure you're prepared.
 After all, there is a bit more to think about at the end of a novated lease compared to a car loan.

-I generally tell people it’s a good idea to have a firm idea of what you plan to do when you start the lease.
+It's generally good to have a firm idea of what you plan to do when you start the lease.
 That way you can plan ahead.

 The residual value of the car at the end of a novated lease is usually a substantial amount of money to pay at once.
 It can come as a bit of a shock if you're not prepared for it.